AI/ML Projects

 Source codes available

 • Modified architeture: Embedding layer + Bi-directional 2-layer LSTM + Linear layer.
-After fine-tuning, the classification accuracy improved to about 70%.

 CNNs for Handwritten Digit Classification